JGIBristol/zebrafish_jaw_segmentation/README.md

 i am the developer

 ### CI
 I've used GitHub Actions to run the CI.
+It doesn't do all that much.

 ### Linting, formatting and typing
 This is the main QA type stuff that I've set up-- linting with `pylint`, format checking with `black`.